 Prior to joining CVNM, Ben served as legislative counsel for the Judiciary Committee of the District of Columbia Council, and field director for a mayoral campaign.
 He also helped advance policy for the Sustainable Energy & Environment Coalition in the U.S. House of Representatives.

 Ben earned his Bachelor of Arts in Ecological Studies from Seattle University, and after seeing environmental degradation while working as a river guide in Washington state, he dedicated himself to working on legal and policy solutions.
 He went on to earn his Juris Doctor from Lewis & Clark Law School, specializing in environmental law.
 He feels at home in the Southwest and enjoys hiking, biking, and whitewater.

 Prior to joining CVNM, Molly worked with Environment New Mexico where she worked to mobilize public and grasstops support for clean and renewable energy in New Mexico.
 During her time there, she also worked with local groups on urban sprawl issues, and directed a canvassing operation during the 2008 Presidential Election.
 Molly received her bachelor’s degree from the University of Minnesota in geography with a concentration in environmental systems and sustainability.
-During her undergraduate studies, she also collaborated with several professors, organizations and the City of Minneapolis conducting research on the public’s attitudes and perceptions of environmental action to help shape the city’s growing sustainability program.
+During her undergraduate studies, she also collaborated with several professors, organizations and the City of Minneapolis to conduct research on the public’s attitudes and perceptions of environmental action to help shape the city’s growing sustainability program.
 Originally raised in Louisiana, Molly attributes her family’s first-hand experience grappling with the aftermath and destruction of hurricane Katrina as the catalyst for her environmental advocacy and dedication to climate justice.